There are 17 tips on how to motivate engineers. By using these tips, a company will build a winning culture and increase profit margins.

 In short, when you have a meaningful goal to work towards, your focus skyrockets.

 #12 Provide consistent performance reviews

-People like to know how they’re performing.
-And performance reviews show people if they’re on track in their ‘career outlook plans.’
+Engineers like to know how they’re performing.
+While performance reviews show engineers if they’re on track in their ‘career outlook plans.’

 Plus, these reviews are great ways to find out if an engineer is struggling in their work.
 Because if they are, you can provide them with extra resources and mentorship.
-And this helps engineers know they’re not alone on an island.
+This also helps them know they’re not alone on an island.